akka/akka-samples/akka-sample-distributed-workers-scala/README.md

 In an actual application you would probably want a way for clients to poll or stream the status changes of the submitted work.

 ## Back end
-The back-end nodes host the `Master` actor, which manages work, keeps track of available workers, and notifies registered workers when new work is available.
-The single `Master` actor is the heart of the solution, with built-in resilience provided by the [Akka Cluster Singleton](http://doc.akka.io/docs/akka/current/scala/guide/modules.html#cluster-singleton).
+The back-end nodes host the `WorkManager` actor, which manages work, keeps track of available workers, and notifies registered workers when new work is available.
+The single `WorkManager` actor is the heart of the solution, with built-in resilience provided by the [Akka Cluster Singleton](http://doc.akka.io/docs/akka/current/scala/guide/modules.html#cluster-singleton).

-### The Master singleton
+### The WorkManager singleton

 The [Cluster Singleton](http://doc.akka.io/docs/akka/current/scala/guide/modules.html#cluster-singleton) tool in Akka makes sure an actor only runs concurrently on one node within the subset of nodes marked with the role `back-end` at any given time.
 It will run on the oldest back-end node.
-If the node on which the 'Master' is running is removed from the cluster, Akka starts a new
+If the node on which the 'WorkManager' is running is removed from the cluster, Akka starts a new
-`Master` on the next oldest node.
-Other nodes in the cluster interact with the `Master` through the `ClusterSingletonProxy` without knowing the explicit location.
+`WorkManager` on the next oldest node.
+Other nodes in the cluster interact with the `WorkManager` through the `ClusterSingletonProxy` without knowing the explicit location.
 You can see this interaction in the `FrontEnd` and `Worker` actors.

 In case of the master node crashing and being removed from the cluster another master actor is automatically started on the new oldest node.

-You can see how the master singleton is started in the method `init` in `MasterSingleton`:
+You can see how the master singleton is started in the method `init` in `WorkManagerSingleton`:

 The singleton accepts the `Behavior` of the actual singleton actor, as well as configuration which allows us to decide that the singleton actors should only run on the nodes with the role `back-end`.